New York forces local student to spend 14 days in quarantine with mom before entering college - Mississippi's Best Community Newspaper

 NATCHEZ — In any other year, Alex Dale would have been exploring his new-found freedom on an unfamiliar college campus with a new set of friends.

-But 2020 has been anything but usual for and — at least for the first 14 days — has been anything but free.
+But 2020 has been anything but usual and — at least for the first 14 days — has been anything but free for the Cathedral graduate.

-The Cathedral graduate hasn’t had the traditional experience of moving into a college dorm amid the COVID-19 pandemic.
+Dale hasn’t had the traditional experience of moving into a college dorm amid the COVID-19 pandemic.

 In preparation for his first semester at Rochester Institute of Technology in New York, Alex and his mom, Lisa Jordan Dale, have been going through a 14-day quarantine that started as soon as they crossed the state line on Thursday, Lisa said.